HydraDragonAntivirus/Multron-Basic-File-Transfer-Client-Server-non-self-hosted/README.md

 # Multron-Basic-File-Transfer-Client-Server-non-self-hosted-
 This application is used for cross-platform file transfer, we designed it for our own use.
+You can use it as an example.